4sval/FModel/README.md

 ### The History
-Basically i was bored and wanted to make something like [UModel](https://github.com/gildor2/UModel) but with a Fortnite Touch and more features.
+Basically, I was bored one day and wanted to make something like [UModel](https://github.com/gildor2/UModel) but with a Fortnite Touch and more features.

-I'd highly suggest you to use [UModel](https://github.com/gildor2/UModel) if you wanna use something made professionally.
+I'd highly suggest you to use [UModel](https://github.com/gildor2/UModel) if you want to use something made professionally.

 ## TODO
   - [ ] Code refactoring